tispdev/learn-python/README.md

 - user_input.py – Demonstrates how to take user input, convert it to numbers, and respond based on the input.

 - repeat_greeting.py - Asks user for a name, then asks user whether or not they would like to say hi to the person.

+- shopping_list.py - This program prints out a shopping list, and modifies the second item.

+- favourite_things.py - This program prints 5 items, and asks the user for their favorite item.